-The role of the Audit Committee is documented in its terms of reference which were reviewed post period end and new terms were adopted by the Board on 17 March 2021.
+The role of the Audit Committee is documented in its terms of reference which were last reviewed and updated by the Board on 17 March 2021.
 Its role of is one of oversight.
 The Audit Committee has no executive powers with regard to its recommendations and does not relieve the Executive Directors of their responsibilities for these matters.